-Note on Sources: This table is compiled from documented reports including community records, contemporary news articles, and scholarly archives.
-Key incidents like the murders of BJP leader Tika Lal Taploo, Justice Neelkanth Ganjoo, Sarla Bhatt and others that precipitated the 1990 exodus are well recorded.
+Sources: This table is compiled from documented reports including community records (Panun Kashmir's List of Martyrs), contemporary news articles, and scholarly archives.
+Key incidents like the murders of BJP leader Tika Lal Taploo, Justice Neelkanth Ganjoo, and others that precipitated the 1990 exodus are well recorded.
 Massacre events such as Sangrampora 1997 (7 Kashmiri Hindus killed), Wandhama 1998 (23 killed), and Nadimarg 2003 (24 killed) have been acknowledged in media and security reports.
-Terrorist groups like JKLF were responsible for many early targeted killings, while Pakistan-based jihadist outfits; Hizbul Mujahideen, Lashkar-e-Taiba, Jaish-e-Mohammad, etc. carried out the later massacres.
-Unfortunately, for a large number of individual cases, official files have sparse details, as indicated by the many entries marked "scarce record," local police labelled these cases as "untraced" leading to zero convictions.
+Terrorist groups like JKLF (Kashmiri separatists supported by Pakistan's ISI) were responsible for many early targeted killings, while Pakistan-based jihadist outfits - Hizbul Mujahideen, Lashkar-e-Taiba, Jaish-e-Mohammad, etc. - carried out the later massacres.
+Unfortunately, for a large number of individual cases, official files have sparse details, as indicated by the many entries marked "scarce record."
+The world largely remained silent as these atrocities unfolded, and to this day, very few perpetrators have been prosecuted, underscoring the Kashmiri Hindus' ongoing struggle for justice.

-V. Legal Parameters: Overlapping Crimes & Applicable Law
+Legal Parameters: Overlapping Crimes & Applicable Law